 What just happened

-1. The SDK opened a QUIC link to relay.clutchcall.dev:443 over MoQT, or WebTransport in the browser.
+1. The SDK opened a QUIC link to relay.clutchcall.dev:443 over MoQT.
+In the browser, the SDK used WebTransport.
 The tenant token authorized the session.

-2. For control-plane modality methods (v.calls.originate, streams.liveInputs.create, etc.), the SDK hit tRPC procedures on the the control-plane API over HTTP/3.
+2. For control-plane modality methods (v.calls.originate, streams.liveInputs.create, etc.), the SDK called tRPC procedures on the control-plane API over HTTP/3.

-3. For data-plane methods (subscribeState, publishInput, etc.), the SDK opened MoQT publish / subscribe requests that the relay fans out to every matching subscriber.
+3. For data-plane methods (subscribeState, publishInput, etc.), the SDK opened MoQT publish / subscribe requests.
+The relay fans these out to every matching subscriber.

 Next steps